hariharanr8/Customer_call_report/README.md

        2.Pre-built pivot tables for quick summaries.
        3.Visual dashboards for insights into KPIs.

-Usage
+# Usage
        Open the workbook in Excel.
        Use the "Data" sheet for raw call analysis.
        Review the "dashboard" for visual summaries.
        Explore "pivot" for aggregated insights.

-Recommendations
+# Recommendations
        Rename unnamed columns for clarity.
        Ensure consistent formatting across sheets.
        Customize dashboards for specific use cases.

-Contributing
-Contributions to improve the workbook structure or add new features are welcome.
-See CONTRIBUTING.md for guidelines.